By Brian Harper

 Joseph Simmons, SJ, a Midwest Jesuit scholastic, talked about the hallmarks of this education on April 25 at Jesuit Nation, an event the Midwest Jesuits host in Milwaukee, Wis.
 Speaking to a packed room of friends and alumni of Jesuit schools at Central Standard Craft Distillery, Simmons — who will be ordained a priest on June 3 — covered the five things he learned from his own Jesuit, Catholic education and time as a teacher at Jesuit schools.

-"'The Latin words katholikos and universitas both drive at the concepts of 'wholeness' and 'oneness,' so 'Catholic university' is a redundant term," said Simmons.
+"'The Greek word katholikos and Latin word universitas both drive at the concepts of 'wholeness' and 'oneness,' so 'Catholic university' is a redundant term," said Simmons.
 "Like 'delicious tacos.'"
 He suggested some of the best gifts Catholicism and the Jesuit charism have to offer can fully flourish in an educational setting.

 The first he highlighted is intellectual curiosity, "the ability to say, 'I don't know,'" and the freedom to make mistakes.
 Celebrating his Jesuit and lay teachers' refusal to let him settle for a type of "whatever apathy," Simmons remembered the way his instructors helped convert his hatred of poetry and philosophy to a love for both.
 He also shared his appreciation for the diversity of opinions these teachers allowed.